 It’s strange how quickly my mindset changed from de-risking to increasing risk in two years, but I decided to take on $1,000,000 more in debt to buy a fixer in Golden Gate Heights because my online revenue was growing, my net worth had rebounded, and I strongly believed buying a panoramic ocean view home on both levels for $720/sqft was a no brainer.

-After selling my rental house this summer, I’ve now only got Full Exposure.
-This is exactly what I want after a ~60% rise in San Francisco property prices since 2012, an ~82% rise in the S&P 500 since 2012, and a ~130% rise in the NASDAQ during the same time period.
+After selling my rental house, I reduced my investment risk exposure to Full Exposure.
+At the time, this is exactly what I wanted after a ~60% rise in San Francisco property prices since 2012, an ~82% rise in the S&P 500 since 2012, and a ~130% rise in the NASDAQ during the same time period.
 Further, given my site’s size and the fact that I’m still a one man band who now has fatherly responsibilities, I’m expecting online revenue growth to slow.

 Full Exposure is defined as investing all your cash flow and having all your assets tied up in risk assets plus a comfortable buffer.
 The comfortable buffer is up to each individual.
 Six to twelve months worth of living expenses is appropriate.
 For me, I like to have at least $100,000 in cash for emergencies or investment opportunities.

 Full exposure also requires one not be leveraged to a risk asset, or have cash equal to the amount of mortgage or margin exposure.
 Given I have about the same amount of mortgage debt and cash, I’ll further refine my definition and describe my exposure as Synthetic Full Exposure.
 Synthetic Full Exposure is less risky than Full Exposure due to having a large cash balance.